 - Pepper as needed

-- Fillet the sardines (or leave it to the fishmonger if you prefer) and flour them.
-Lightly salt them, fry them in extra virgin olive oil and place them on absorbent paper.
+- Fillet the sardines (or if you prefer, let the fishmonger do it) and flour them.
+Salt them lightly, fry them in extra virgin olive oil and place them on absorbent paper.

 - Prepare the béchamel by making the classic roux, with extra virgin olive oil instead of butter.
-Therefore, heat a little oil in a pan, add 30 g of flour and mix.
+Therefore, heat some oil in a pan, add 30 g of flour and mix them together.

 - As soon as the roux is ready, add the milk and the filtered orange juice.
-Bring to the boil, stirring constantly to prevent lumps from forming.
+Bring to the boil, stirring constantly, to avoid lumps forming.

 - Blanch the fennel separately and add a little of its water to the béchamel, together with a few sprigs of fennel.